 Here are some useful links to help guide you in the direction of business support activity that may be of use to you

-Check out the our Coronavirus business support page which have details of the latest advice on support and government guidance during the pandemic.
+Check out the our business support page which has details of the latest grants and advice on offer for Chesterfield businesses.

 The D2N2 Growth Hub provides businesses in Derby, Derbyshire, Nottingham and Nottinghamshire with a single point of access to business support.

-The role is to ensure Chesterfield town centre remains vibrant and viable.
-Working with and supporting Retailers, market traders, landlords and other Town Centre Stakeholders to co-ordinate activity to support to improve the Town Centre as a destination to visit, live and invest.’
+Rebecca’s role is to ensure Chesterfield town centre remains vibrant and viable, working with and supporting retailers, market traders, landlords and other stakeholders to co-ordinate activity with the aim of improving the town centre as a destination to ‘visit, live and invest.’

 8. Share information with your customers about what is happening in Chesterfield this Christmas

 You can support the town and fellow businesses by sharing details of what is happening in Chesterfield over the Christmas period.
-This could be done on websites, social media, through e-marketing or through your and your teams engagement with customers.
+This could be done on websites, social media, through e-marketing or through you and your team’s engagement with customers.